clamsproject/mmif/specifications/versions/1.0/index.md

 }
 ```

+> Need some way for Tesseract to know what bounding boxes to take.
+Either introducing some kind of type or maybe a subtype for BoundingBox like TextBox.
+In general, we may need to solve what we never really solved for LAPPS which is what view should be used as input for a tool.

 Note the use of *source*, which points to a bounding box annotation in view *v1*.
 Indirectly that would alo represent that the bounding box was from image *m1*.
 Other metadata like timestamps and version information can/should be added as well.

-Note that the image just had a bounding box for the part of the image with the word *yelp*, but there were three other boxes that could have been input to OCR as well.
+Note that the image just had a bounding box for the part of the image with the word *yelp*, but there were three other image regions that could have been input to OCR as well.
 The representation above would be rather inefficient because it would repeat similar metadata over and over again.
 So we introduce a mechanism that in a way does the same as the annotations list in a view in that it allows metadata to be stored only once:

 ```json
 {